patangney/movie-app/README.md

 (Note: This is an ongoing personal project used for learning purposes)

-Preview available at [tmdb.patricktangney.com/](https://tmdb.patricktangney.com/)
+Preview available at [tmdb.patricktangney.com/](https://tmdb.patricktangney.com/) Styling used is to mimic Disney Plus interface.
+[Disney Plus](https://www.disneyplus.com/)
 ## Available Scripts

 In the project directory, you can run: